Exhibitions

 FOOD HISTORY WORKSHOPS

-Dr Buttery will also be delivering a variety of workshops for school groups, Heart of Worcestershire College’s hospitality and catering students, and visitors at our Summer Open Day (14 August 2024).
+Dr Buttery will also be delivering a variety of workshops for school groups, as well as Heart of Worcestershire College’s hospitality and catering students.
 Participants will have the opportunity to learn about the links between our ceramics and the preparation and presentation of historic foods, before having a go themselves.
 We have also been awarded a Royal Society ‘Places of Science’ grant, to develop and host hands-on workshops exploring the science of historic ice-cream.

 Explore the picture gallery to see a selection of ceramics used in dining contexts and images from the project so far.